Avinashgurugubelli/design-patterns-session/docs/01-introduction.md

     ```
     ![In the above diagram](./resources/06-composition-notation.PNG)

-## 4. Generalization (Inheritance)
+## 4. INheritance

-- Generalization is the mechanism for combining similar classes of objects into a single, more general class.
-Generalization identifies commonalities among a set of entities. example, Admin, Employee, and Accountant, all are Person.
+- Inheritance is the mechanism for combining similar classes of objects into a single, more general class.
+Inheritance identifies commonalities among a set of entities. example, Admin, Employee, and Accountant, all are Person.

 ![alt](./resources/07-generalisation-notation.PNG)